Arab American & Chaldean Council (ACC) Scholarship

 The Arab American and Chaldean Council (ACC) will award scholarships to deserving high school seniors.
 Applicants must be of Arab/Chaldean descent and a resident of Michigan.
 A 3.0 GPA or higher is required along with copy of current transcript.
 The applicant must also provide proof of acceptance into a university or college.
 Two (2) letters of recommendation and completed essay are also required.

-DEADLINE: All applications and required documents must be postmarked no later than Friday, May 11, 2018.
+DEADLINE: Application and required documents must be postmarked no later than Friday, May 3, 2019.

 The Michigan State University Alumni Club of Livingston County is pleased to announce it will award $1000 Textbook Scholarships to high school seniors who reside in Livingston County and have been accepted and plan to attend MSU for the 2019-2020 school year.